 Introduces major concepts of ecology and relates these concepts to current environmental issues.
 Topics include the relationship between organisms and the physical environment, evolutionary processes, the structure and function of ecosystems, population biology, forest management, pesticide use, and global warming.
-Required background: two quarters of college biology.
+Prerequisite: B BIO 180.

 In this course, we will learn about the myriad ways in which organisms interact with their environments and the many factors that influence these relationships.
 Course material will be situated in the contexts of scientific method and experimental design.
 Course material will cover: evolutionary processes and how these underpin ecological processes; behavioral ecology and how individual organisms interact with their environment through competition, predation, and mutualism; population ecology, the dynamics of natural populations, and how these are affected by interactions with the biotic and abiotic environment; the structure and function of ecological communities; and the structure and function of ecosystems.
 This course will consider both theoretical basis of the science of ecology and the practical applications of ecology in coping with environmental problems.
 This course will provide foundational knowledge for additional coursework in environmental science and biology.

 NOTE: This course covers similar material as BIS 390 Ecology & The Environment; however the two courses diverge in that BES 312 places a stronger focus on evolutionary foundations, behavioral, and population ecology, while BIS 390 focuses more on nutrient cycling and ecosystem ecology

 WARNING: This class involves a lot of math.

 A thorough understanding of the major principles and theories of ecology

 Ability to explain and apply ecological principles at a variety of physical, biological, and temporal scales